-- 1. Dwelling, Attached A building designed for or occupied as a residence and separated from another attached dwelling on one (1) or both sides by a vertical party wall. - 2.
-Dwelling, Detached A building designed for or occupied as a residence and separated from any other building, except accessory buildings, by side yards. - 3.
-Unit Same as "apartment."

-History: Amended 5-8-1989 STM, Article 1, approved by Attorney General 8-10-1989. - 4.
-One-Family Dwelling A building designed for or occupied by one (1) family. - 5.
-Two-Family Dwelling A freestanding building, designed or intended exclusively for residential use, containing two (2) dwelling units.
-(This can be two (2) attached dwelling units). - 6.
-Mixed Residential Use Dwellings built above the ground floor in buildings which contain retail or office uses on the ground floor. - 7.
-Dwelling Accessory A residence created under the provisions of Section 174-46B(1), containing no more than one (1) bedroom, which may have kitchen and bathroom facilities and other rooms which are not bedrooms, either attached to or detached from a principle residence on the same lot and not owned separately from the lot or principle residence.
-Such dwellings may not be occupied by more than two (2) persons.

-History: Added 10-1-1990 ATM, Article 1, approved by Attorney General 12-18-1990.
-History: Amended 10-17-2005 ATM, Article 19, approved by Attorney General 3-7-2006
+- 1) Dwelling, Attached A building designed for or occupied as a residence and separated from another attached dwelling on one (1) or both sides by a vertical party wall. - 2) Dwelling, Detached A building designed for or occupied as a residence and separated from any other building, except accessory buildings, by side yards. - 3) Unit Same as "apartment."
+History: Amended 5-8-1989 STM, Article 1, approved by Attorney General 8-10-1989 - 4.
+One-Family Dwelling A building designed for or occupied by one (1) family. - 5) Two-Family Dwelling A freestanding building, designed or intended exclusively for residential use, containing two (2) dwelling units.
+(This can be two (2) attached dwelling units). - 6) Mixed Residential Use Dwellings built above the ground floor in buildings which contain retail or office uses on the ground floor. - 7) Dwelling Accessory A residence created under the provisions of Section 174-46B(1), containing no more than two (2) bedrooms, which may have kitchen and bathroom facilities and other rooms which are not bedrooms, either attached to or detached from a principle residence on the same lot and not owned separately from the lot or principle residence.
+History: Added 10-1-1990 ATM, Article 1, approved by Attorney General 12-18-1990 History: Amended 10-17-2005 ATM, Article 19, approved by Attorney General 3-7-2006 History: Amended 10-21-2019 ATM, Article 28, approved by Attorney General 2-11-2020